Using the Text Editor

 • The Text to display field shows the text you highlighted.
 This will be turned into a hyperlink.
 You can edit it if you want.

 • You can define an optional title in the Title field.
-This will appear as a tooltip on mouseover.
+This will appear as a tooltip for the link on mouseover.

 • You can also choose to have your link open in a new window by setting the option in the Open link in... field.